Hierarchical Stochastic Block Model for Community Detection in Multiplex Networks

-To get around this issue, we measure the accuracy of the estimated cluster labels using the normalized mutual information (NMI), a well-known measure of similarity between two cluster assignments.
+We measure the accuracy of the estimated cluster labels using the normalized mutual information (NMI), a well-known measure of similarity between two cluster assignments.
 NMI takes values in $[0,1]$ where $1$ corresponds to a perfect match.
 A random assignment against the truth is guaranteed to map to NMI $\approx 0$.
 The NMI penalizes mismatch quite aggressively.
 In our setting, an NMI $\approx 0.5$ corresponds to a roughly 90\% match.

-In the multiplex setting, we can compute at least two NMIs.
-For the first one, which we refer to as the \emph{slicewise NMI}, we compute the NMI between the cluster assignments separately for each layer.
-We then either report these individually or report their average, referred to as the \emph{average slicewise NMI}.
-For the second one, which we refer to as the \emph{aggregate NMI}, we consider the labels for all the layers together and compute a single NMI between the competing label assignments.
-Achieving a high aggregate NMI is more challenging since it requires consistency both within and across layers.
+In the multilayer setting, we can compute at least two NMIs: (1) The \emph{slicewise NMI} where one takes the average of NMIs computed separately for each layer, and (2) the \emph{aggregate NMI} where we consider the labels for all the layers together and compute a single NMI between competing label assignments.
+Here, we focus mostly on the aggregate NMI, since achieving a high aggregate NMI is more challenging, requiring consistency both within and across layers.

+For the HSBM and DP-SBM the estimated labels used in the NMI calculations will be the MAP estimates, calculated as detailed below.

-\textbf{MAP estimate.} We also compute the maximum a posteriori (MAP) label assignment, that is, for each node we find the label which is most likely according to the posterior: $\argmax_k \pr( z_{ti} = k \mid \cdots)$.
+\paragraph{MAP estimate.} For HSBM, we compute the maximum a posteriori (MAP) label assignment by finding, for each node, the label which is most likely according to the posterior: $\argmax_k \pr( z_{ti} = k \mid \cdots)$.
 Associated with the MAP estimate, there is a \emph{confidence} which is the value of the posterior probability.
-To compute the MAP estimate we use the posterior estimate given by $\frac1{ \itrmax - \burnin} \sum_{j=\burnin+1}^\itrmax 1( \hat z^{(j)}_{ti} = k)$ where $\hat \zb^{(j)}= (\hat z^{(j)}_{it})$ is the label assignment at MCMC iteration $j$.
+To compute the MAP estimate we use the posterior estimate given by $\frac1{ \itrmax - \burnin} \sum_{j=\burnin+1}^\itrmax 1( \hat z^{(j)}_{ti} = k)$ where $\hat \zb^{(j)}= (\hat z^{(j)}_{it})$ is the label assignment at MCMC iteration $j$, $N$ is the total number of iterations and $N_0$ the length of the burn-in.
 Here, we ignore the potential mismatch between $\hat \zb^{(j)}$ and $\hat \zb^{(j')}$ due to the potential label-switching.
 In practice, all labels after MCMC convergence are coming from a single mode of the posterior as can be verified by computing the NMI between consecutive samples $\zb^{(j)}$ and $\zb^{(j+1)}$.